BackupTheBerlios/hjb-svn/trunk/docs/rst/prerequisites.rst

 ******************

-The latest HJB source can be retrieved and viewed via anonymous `Subversion access`_, a good `subversion client`_ allows you to view the latest, greatest version of the source code.
+The latest HJB source can be retrieved and viewed via anonymous `Subversion access`_, and a good `subversion client`_ allows you to retrieve the latest, greatest version of the source code.
 Read the `subversion book`_ for advice on using subversion.

 .. _Subversion access: ./repository.html